Head of Modern Foreign Languages – Mrs G Velasco

-Module 1 – Unit 1.1 Relationships with family and friends 1.2 Marriage and partnership
+Unit 1 – Relationships with family and friends

-Module 2 – Unit 2 .1 Spain and customs 4.2 Festivals in Spain and Hispanic countries
+Unit 4 – Festivals in Spain and Hispanic countries

-Module 3 – Unit 5 Home, town, neighbourhood and region
+Unit 5 – Home, hometown, neighbourhood and region

-Weekly vocabulary study is set on Memrise to encourage pupils to develop the ability to learn and retain language.
-Pupils will also be encouraged to complete online listening and reading practice tests.
+Pupils are encouraged to use online learning resources such as Duolingo and Memrise to independently build vocabulary, to develop the ability to learn and retain language.
 They also complete a minimum of one weekly reader in the departmental reading scheme.
 Homework will also be in the form of written assignments and practice and preparation of speaking tasks.